deepshwang/imu_floorDetection_URL/README.md

 ## Input Data

+### Where it came from

 Input data is a csv file that is the product of conversion from rosbag file.

 This conversion is done by [Atsushi Sakai](https://github.com/AtsushiSakai/rosbag_to_csv)

+### Title of the input csv file

+The file name must contain "wood", "terrazzo", or "tile" (private to URL)

 ## Output Data

 ### Data structure
 The data serves to train Convolutional Neural Network (CNN) with cross validation.

-In order to do so, the data are categorized into  "series_id", measurement_number", and "row_id".
+In order to do so, the data are categorized as such.

 series_id:          A group index consisting of 128 datum (1 measurement)

 measurement_number: Datum index within a single series.

 row_id:             Unique row id expressed with series and measurement number.

 ### Contained information
-The file contains information below (10 columns): orientation_X,Y,Z,W(quaternion) / angular_velocity_X,Y,Z / linear_acceleration_X,Y,Z
+The file contains information below (10 columns):

+orientation_X,Y,Z,W(quaternion)

+angular_velocity_X,Y,Z

+linear_acceleration_X,Y,Z

 ## Prerequisites